Sim4n6/Slack_handler/README.md

 ## Features

-Implemented so far
+Implemented so far:
 - display file slacks in LATIN-1 or Hex encoding.
-- pretty print all found file slacks in a raw image.
+- pretty print all found file slack data in the provided raw disk image.
-- dump all file slacks in the raw image to a directory 'slacks/'.
+- dump all file slacks in the raw disk image to a directory.
-- write file slacks information to a CSV file.
+- write file slacks details to a CSV file.
-- support 'raw' images (EWF format in progress)
+- support 'raw' images (EWF format in progress...)

 ## Installation process for Debian/GNU